 Since 1983, ARCHELON has been conducting annual summer field projects in the area, aiming to record data relating to the turtles’ nesting activity as well as protecting the nests.
 The bay of Laganas, in the south part of the island, is an area of outstanding natural beauty with crystal blue waters, sandy beaches and wooded hills.
 There are 6 nesting beaches in the bay, with total length of 5,5 km, where the largest breeding population of the loggerhead sea turtle (Caretta caretta) in the Mediterranean lays an average of 1200 nests laid every year.

-From May to October every year, volunteers of all ages and backgrounds from all over the world participate in ARCHELON’s sea turtle conservation program in Zakynthos.
-Since 200 monitoring of nesting activity is carried out in collaboration with the Park’s Management Body.
+From early May to mid-October every year, volunteers of all ages and backgrounds from all over the world participate in ARCHELON’s sea turtle conservation program in Zakynthos.
+Since 2000 monitoring of nesting activity is carried out in collaboration with the Park’s Management Body.